 A student may commence the grievance process at any time while he/she is enrolled as a student, but all complaints must be brought to the attention of the College within a reasonable period of time from the date of the dispute in question.
-The length of time that may be reasonable will vary with the nature of the dispute but, as a general rule, a complaint brought to the attention of the College within two weeks of the dispute will be considered to have been raised within a reasonable period of time.
+The length of time that may be reasonable will vary with the nature of the dispute but, as a general rule, a complaint brought to the attention of the College within a reasonable period of time.
 The College reserves the right to dismiss complaints that are not raised within a reasonable period of time.